myintmyatthura/Probabilistic-B-Tree-Variant/README.md

 **Features:**

-- An extremely space-efficient data structure designed for massive databases
+- An extremely space-efficient data structure crafted for handling massive databases.
-- Written as modular functions to be integrated seemelessly into any project running in production.
+- Modular functions designed for seamless integration into any production project.
-- Guranteed speed improvements and highly optimized for look-up operations within databases.
+- Guaranteed speed enhancements and optimized for lightning-fast database lookups.
-- One of the most space/memory efficient data structures to exist.
+- One of the most innovative space/memory-efficient data structures to exist.
-- Parallelized and multithreaded to improve run-time complexity off the paper.
+- Parallelized and multithreaded to elevate runtime performance beyond theoretical limits.
-- Works out of the box for almost every project.
+- Ready to use out-of-the-box for virtually any project.

 ---